ronan-dupont/ronan-dupont.github.io/DESIGN_SYSTEM.md

 Review homepage, all three collection archives, article pages, all CV/contact languages, teaching resources and the 404 page at phone, tablet and desktop widths.
 Check navigation with keyboard, PDF/ZIP links, images, MathJax and the shared visitor counter.
 All source public routes are retained; the explicitly unpublished /cv-legacy/ remains unpublished.

 The inherited /terms/ text describes analytics/comment services that are not enabled.
 Its wording warrants a separate content review; this design change does not introduce those services or alter that text.

+## Futuristic atmosphere refinement

+The full-width hero filaments are restored with a dark text veil, a cyan rim and a subtle portrait halo.
+The shared background uses static CSS halos and a grid masked toward the margins; the central reading area stays calm.
+Phone layouts simplify the background, and print removes all atmospheric pseudo-elements.
+No additional scripts, fonts or image requests are introduced.
+The numerical-linear-algebra illustration is now a decorative sparse matrix with column vectors, representing an abstract Ax = b without research data.